-Hemisected dorsal root ganglia were placed in direct contact with EngNT incorporated with and without PGfs.
-DRGs attached to constructs were placed vertically into 1.5ml tubes and maintained in a tissue culture incubator (37°C/5% CO2) for 72h with DMEM medium supplemented with penicillin streptomycin and foetal bovine serum.
-Following immunostaining, measurements of axonal growth into the construct and non-neuronal cell migration were performed using ImageJ.
+Hemisected dorsal root ganglia (DRG) were placed in direct contact with EngNT incorporated with and without PGfs.
+DRGs attached to constructs were placed vertically into 1.5ml tubes and maintained in a tissue culture incubator $(37^{\circ}C/5\% \text{ CO}2)$ for 72h.
+Following immunostaining, axonal growth and non-neuronal cell migration into the construct was imaged using an inverted fluorescent microscope.
+Image analysis was performed using ImageJ.